JuanMoya/Chipathon2025_gf180/gf180_examples/inverter/xschem/README.md

 ## inverter_tb_tran_colab.sch
 Below is the inverter testbench in Xschem that generates a .txt simulation results file, which will be located in the simulation folder mentioned at the beginning of this guideline.
+For this visualization mode, the simulator configuration is also: **Ngspice interactive**.

  <p align="center">
    <img src="./img/tb_colab.png" width="600" />